-If you've not quite got the exam results you hoped for and your friends have done really well, try not to let jealous get the better of you.
-Check out our top tips for cheering yourself up, and being happy for your friends.
+If you've not quite got the exam results you hoped for and your friends have done really well, try not to let jealousy get the better of you.
+Check out our top tips for cheering yourself up and being happy for your friends.

 Avoid social media for the day

-No doubt your Facebook and Twitter feed will be full of exam result related posts, which isn't going to make you feel much better.
-Try not to get caught up in other people results by staying off social media for the day and focusing on yourself and your next steps Link to Getting Your Exam Results - What Next?.
+No doubt your Instagram and TikTok feeds will be full of exam result related posts, which isn't going to make you feel much better.
+Try not to get caught up in other people results by staying off social media for the day and focusing on yourself and your next steps.
+Find out what your options are after getting your exam results.

 Use your disappointment as motivation

 Failing your exams isn’t the end of the world and often failure is the first step towards success.
-If you've not done as well as you'd hoped, try not to worry or stress over it, there are still plenty of options available to you Link to What to Do if You Don't Get the Exam Results You Hoped For.
+If you've not done as well as you'd hoped, try not to worry or stress over it, there are still plenty of options available to you.
 Rather than using your energy on feeling upset about your results, focus it on thinking about what positive action you can take to move forward.

 Be supportive of your friends

 If one of your friends has done well in their exams, make sure to show them your support.
-Yes, it can be difficult when you're feeling disappointed about your own results, but an important part of being a good friend link to 6 Steps to Better Friendships is celebrating their achievements with them - just think about how you would feel if the tables were turned.
+Yes, it can be difficult when you're feeling disappointed about your own results, but an important part of being a good friend is celebrating their achievements with them - just think about how you would feel if the tables were turned.
 Plus, chances are, if they're a good friend, they'll be able to help cheer you up and chat over your concerns if you're feeling down about your results.

 Do something you enjoy